-Approximately 30% of FAFSAs are selected for verification.
+The Department of Education randomly selects students for verification.
 Students who have had their FAFSAs selected for verification must submit all verification documents within 30 days of being selected for verification.

 Applicants who are selected for verification prior to enrollment must complete all verification requirements before the first day of scheduled classes.
 No aid will be disbursed to students until the verification process is complete.